210913-USF-NET/P2---Pokeman/README.md

     - User can talk to similar user who selected the same types (backend)
     - User talks to users using Pokemon moves (front end/backend)
     - Admin can add more types and Pokemon (backend)
+- Functionality:
+  - - API talks to external API to get Pokemon data and talk to users

 - Tech Stack:
-    - API talks to external API to get Pokemon data and talk to users
     - PostgreSQL DB
     - EF Core
     - Xunit
     - Serilog or Nlog
     - Azure
     - Github Actions
-    - ASP .NET Core MVC
+    - ASP.NET Core MVC
+    - ASP.NET CORE API